underthehai/tp/docs/DeveloperGuide.md

 **MSS**

-1. User <ins>navigates to a specific travel plan (UC1)</ins>
+1. User <ins>navigates to a specific travel plan (UC1)</ins>.
-2. User requests to view contacts
+2. User requests to view contacts.
-3. Wanderlust shows the list of contacts
+3. Wanderlust shows the list of contacts.

     Use case ends.